 Uriah is a tiny town located in the state of Alabama.
 With a population of 263 people and just one neighborhood, Uriah is the 368th largest community in Alabama.

-When you are in Uriah, you'll notice that it is more blue-collar than most other communities in America.
-47.89% of Uriah’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Uriah is a blue-collar town, with 47.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Uriah is a town of production and manufacturing workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Uriah who work in healthcare (17.61%), office and administrative support (12.68%), and business and financial occupations (11.27%).

-Overall, Uriah’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Uriah’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Uriah has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Uriah has few renters and college students.
 But the biggest reason it is quieter in Uriah than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Uriah may be for you.

-Uriah is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Uriah does not have a public transit system used by locals to get to and from work.

 In terms of college education, Uriah ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.